openharmony/docs/en/application-dev/reference/apis/js-apis-data-preferences.md

 getSync(key: string, defValue: ValueType): ValueType

-Synchronously obtains the value corresponding to the specified key from the cached **Preferences** instance.
+Obtains the value corresponding to the specified key from the cached **Preferences** instance.
+This API returns the result synchronously.
 If the value is null or is not of the default value type, **defValue** is returned.

 **System capability**: SystemCapability.DistributedDataManager.Preferences.Core